-So far, more than 3,500 clinicians from more than 30 Countries have participated in the training, which has been extremely successful and very well received by the attendees.
-To date we have carried out over 50 courses, with some others planned for the very near future.
+So far, more than 3,500 healthcare workers from more than 30 countries have participated in the training, which has been extremely successful and very well received by the attendees.
+To date we have carried out over 60 courses, with others planned for the very near future.

 For further information on these courses, or to join in the Penta Training Initiative please write an email to firstname.lastname@example.org